Aravindh0/Future-Sales-Prediction---Video-Game-Sales/README.md

 - Global Sales : The total sales revenue generated globally.
 - Production Cost : The cost incurred for developing and producing the video game.
 - Release Year : The year in which the video game was released.
-## Tools and Libraries
-The tools and libraries we used are :
-- Sklearn
-- Pandas
-- Matplotlib
-- Seaborn
 ## Steps Followed
 - Importing Libraries
 - Read Data